Gabriel-P-Langlois/text-analysis-exercise/README.md

 ## Background

-You work evenings as an unpaid intern in a historical semantics research institute.
-Your boss, an absent-minded computer-illiterate professor of linguistics (a vestige from a bygone era), would like you to build a program to analyze the frequency of [verbal tics](http://www.newser.com/story/131668/speech-habits-of-psychopaths-analyzed-in-study.html) in historical recorded speech.
+You work evenings as an intern in a historical semantics research institute.
+Your boss would like you to build a program to analyze the frequency of [verbal tics](http://www.newser.com/story/131668/speech-habits-of-psychopaths-analyzed-in-study.html) in historical recorded speech.

-The institute has hired a [Hyderabad, India](https://en.wikipedia.org/wiki/Hyderabad,_India)-based firm to convert the recorded [speech into text](https://en.wikipedia.org/wiki/Speech_recognition).
+The institute has hired a firm to convert the recorded [speech into text](https://en.wikipedia.org/wiki/Speech_recognition).
 Now you need to be able to take these text transcripts and analyze them for verbal tics.

 ## The program